Tengwar: Unicode

 Michael Everson made a proposal to include the Tengwar in the Unicode standard in 1997.
-The range to U+160FF in the SMP was tentatively allocated for Tengwar in the 2023 Unicode roadmap.
+The range to U+160FF in the SMP was tentatively allocated for Tengwar in the 2023 Unicode roadmap, but has since been deleted.

 ConScript Unicode Registry

 Tengwar are included in the unofficial ConScript Unicode Registry (CSUR), which assigns codepoints in the Private Use Area.
 Tengwar are mapped to the range U+E000–U+E07F.

-The following Unicode sample (which repeats the one above) is meaningful when viewed under a typeface supporting Tengwar glyphs in the area defined in the ConScript Tengwar proposal:
+However, the encoding order was never standardized, with two competing proposals.